MohnLab/V-Xtractor/README.md

  -- this will extract V1 through V3, for bacteria, from the file in.fasta and
     save the results to out.fasta, checking correct order of V1, V2, and V3.

-### We have included all the Hidden Markov models for the different regoions in this compressed file https://github.com/carden24/V-Xtractor/blob/master/HMMs.zip
+### We have included all the Hidden Markov models for the different regions in this compressed file https://github.com/carden24/V-Xtractor/blob/master/HMMs.zip